Hendrix-CS/csci151/labs/tic-tac-toe.md

-To resolve the collision, use the separate chaining algorithm to walk the linked list of `HashNodes` at that location, looking for either a matching key or the end of the chain where a new `HashNode` can be added.
+To resolve the collision, use the separate chaining algorithm to walk the linked list of `HashNodes` at that location, looking for either a matching key or the end of the chain.
+If the end of the chain is reached without find a match for the key, add a new `HashNode` at the beginning of the list, using the current array entry as the `next` in the constructor.

 Only when a new `HashNode` is created should the size counter be incremented.